 With the wicks used for fire performance, there is rarely a liquid reserve.
 Such a reserve would be dangerous in a device that might rapidly strike the ground.
 So performance wicks depend on a combination of capillary action and absorption to hold their fuel.
 Natural fibers, as a rule, tend to have a lot more surface area than man-made fibers.
 This gives them a great advantage in capillary capacity and helps in their macro-level absorption.
 The only down side is that all natural fibers are flammable, and can get destroyed in the process of an act.

-Bearclaw’s hybrid wicks take advantage of both the absorbant properties of natural fibers and the fire resistant properties of man-made fibers.
-The bulk of the hybrid wicks are highly purified cotton fibers to provide the maximum absorbancy available.
+Bearclaw’s hybrid wicks take advantage of both the absorbent properties of natural fibers and the fire resistant properties of man-made fibers.
+The bulk of the hybrid wicks are highly purified cotton fibers to provide the maximum absorbency available.
 This core is then covered in a full layer of Kevlar (TM-DuPont) fabric that protects the core from flame and a certain degree of heat.
 This model applies to floggers, poi, fans and anything else that advertises a hybrid wick on this site.

 Hybrid wicks solved a problem that pure kevlar wicks had for some time: alcohol.
-Most alcohols have a fairly weak flame and short burn time; on kevlar, they extinguish easily and don’t poduce much light.
+Most alcohols have a fairly weak flame and short burn time; on kevlar, they extinguish easily and don’t produce much light.
 On the other hand, they can dissolve a variety of substances that can change the flame different colors.
 Hybrid wicks are very difficult to extinguish by spinning, even with alcohol, and the flame size is notable with any fuel.

 Care and Maintenance